VPC Interface Endpoints – PrivateLink

 - VPC Interface Endpoints, by default, have an address like

-- Interface Endpoints can be used to create custom applications in VPC and configure them as an AWS PrivateLink-powered service (referred to as an endpoint service) exposed through a Network Load Balancer.
+- Interface Endpoints can be used to create custom applications in VPC and configure them as an AWS PrivateLink-powered service (referred to as an endpoint service) exposed through a Network Load Balancer or Gateway Load Balancer.

 - Custom applications can be hosted within AWS or on-premises (via Direct Connect or VPN)